Lightning-AI/pytorch-lightning/docs/source-fabric/guide/compile.rst

 .. collapse:: Full example with benchmark

-    Below is an example that measures the speedup you get by compiling a DenseNet vision model.
+    Below is an example that measures the speedup you get when compiling a DenseNet from TorchVision.

     .. code-block:: python